 Policies should be drawn up and revised for every job that you carry out.
 This written safety policy should include the name and location of a first-aider on the site.

 These meetings should be held regularly.
-Dependant upon on the risk level and size of the job you’re tackling, they could even be held daily.
+Dependant upon on the risk level and size of the job you are tackling, they could even be held daily.

 PPE is crucial to keeping construction workers safe and staff should wear the correct protective gear for the job at all times.

-Hiring a labourer just for keeping a tidy site will help foster a “neat and tidy” culture on site and work to reduce the risk of accidents as a result.
+Hiring a labourer just for keeping a tidy site will help foster a neat and tidy culture on site and work to reduce the risk of accidents as a result.

 Falls are the leading cause of fatalities in the industry.
 The installation of fall protection systems, such as guardrails, toe boards, screens, canopy structures or nets, would reduce the number of fall accidents on-site.

 If scaffolding is in place, ensure that it is erected properly.
 Only staff who are fully qualified to erect scaffolding should be doing so.
-It must be fully inspected by a professional before work can commence on the structure.
+A professional should inspect the scaffolding before work commences on the structure.

-Before any work is carried out, you should inspect the site and point out the various hazards.
+You should inspect the site and point out the various hazards before any work is begun.
 This will aid your risk assessment and help you be more accurate.

-Protect Your Team This Summer
+Protect Your Team